mixpanel/docs/pages/docs/pricing/startup-program.md

 #### When does my one free year begin?

 The startup program offer is activated as soon as you apply and are accepted into the program.
 After you are accepted, you will be directed to our plan builder where you can purchase an annual plan and premium features.
 Your one free year will begin once you are accepted.
-If you are not ready for the startup program, you can signup for a [Free plan](https://mixpanel.com/pricing/) and then apply to the startup program when you’re ready to take advantage of the offer.
-Startups are in Mixpanel’s DNA — so we have the most generous free plan in the market (20M events per month) to help you get started.
+If you are not ready for the startup program, you can signup for a [Free plan](https://mixpanel.com/pricing/) and then apply to the startup program when you're ready to take advantage of the offer.
+Startups are in Mixpanel's DNA — so we have the most generous free plan in the market (20M events per month) to help you get started.

 #### What happens if my usage exceeds \$50,000 within the first year?